+for some domain $D$ of the portfolio set $D$.
+Note here that $x$ represents the portfolio weights on the risky assets and $1-x^T\1$ is the proportion of the initial wealth invested on the risk free asset.
+The portfolio weights $x$ on risky assets are allowed to be any vector in $D$.

-The main goal of this paper is to discuss the solutions of the problem (\ref{L2}) for a large class of utility functions $U$ when the risky assets have the NMVM distribution (\ref{one}).
-These type of utility maximization problems in one period models were studied in many papers in the past, see \cite{Madan_Mcphail}, \cite{Madan_Yen}, \cite{Pirvu_Kwak}, \cite{Zakamouline_Koekabakkar}, \cite{Birge_Chavez_2016}, \cite{Hasan}, for example.
+The main goal of this paper is to discuss the solution of the problem (\ref{L2}) for exponential utility function $U$ when the returns of the risky assets have NMVM distribution as in (\ref{one}).
+These type of utility maximization problems in one period models were studied in many papers in the past, see \cite{Madan_Mcphail}, \cite{Madan_Yen}, \cite{Pirvu_Kwak}, \cite{Zakamouline_Koekabakkar}, \cite{Birge_Chavez_2016}.
 Especially, the recent paper \cite{Birge-Bedoya} made an interesting observation that, with generalized hyperbolic models and with exponential utility, the optimal portfolios of the corresponding expected utility maximization problems can be written as a sum of two portfolios that are determined by the location and skewness parameters of the model (\ref{one}) separately.
 The present paper, extends their result to more general class of NMVM models as a compliment.